anbipa/DataDiscoveryFreyja/README.md

 This will generate another CSV file, where each row represents the differences between the metrics of the profiles of the _query_column_ and another column in the benchmark.

 #### Automated function
-Once again, the task of generating distances one by one is, first, loathsome and, second, easily parallelizable (in this case, without the need for a external script).
+Once again, the task of generating distances one by one is, first, loathsome and, second, easily parallelizable (in this case, without the need for an external script).
 To facilitate the obtention of distances for a given benchmark we have defined another function in the JAR: _computeDistancesForBenchmark_. **The correct execution of this function requires a ground truth**, as the set of candidate queries will be extracted from it.

 This function can take either three of five additional parameters.
 This depends on the format of the ground truth used.
 If the ground truth contains the columns _target_ds_ and _target_attr_ to represent the query dataset and the query attribute, then only three additional parameters are needed.
 Ground truths from popular benchmarks can be found in the [ground_truths](./ground_truths) folder, with modified headers to fit the abovementioned format.